ccache/ccache/doc/INSTALL.md

 - GNU Bourne Again SHell (bash) for tests.
 - [AsciiDoc](https://www.methods.co.nz/asciidoc/) to build the HTML
   documentation.
+  - Tip: On Debian-based systems (e.g. Ubuntu), install the `docbook-xml` and `docbook-xsl` packages in addition to `asciidoc`.
+Without the former the man page generation will be very slow.
 - [xsltproc](http://xmlsoft.org/XSLT/xsltproc2.html) to build the man page.
 - [Python](https://www.python.org) to debug and run the performance test suite.